Denny-Lin/linux-kernel-dev-docker/README.md

 4. Run:
    ./scripts/get_maintainer.pl -f <file_path>
 5. Choose the correct base tree (NOT linux-next for submission):
-   - drivers/staging → staging/staging-testing
+   - drivers/staging → staging tree (gregkh/staging.git)
-   - normal code → mainline (torvalds/linux)
+   - other subsystems → corresponding maintainer tree
 6. Create a branch from that tree
 7. Make your change and generate a patch
 8. Test the patch on the target tree